kubevirt/kubevirt.github.io/_posts/2020-05-12-KubeVirt-VM-Image-Usage-Patterns.md

 ### Step 2.
 Import your image to a PVC in the image namespace

 Below are a few options for importing.
-For each example, I’m using the Fedora Cloud x86_64 qcow2 image that can be downloaded [here](https://download.fedoraproject.org/pub/fedora/linux/releases/)
+For each example, I’m using the Fedora Cloud x86_64 qcow2 image that can be downloaded [here](https://alt.fedoraproject.org/cloud/)

-If you try these examples yourself, you’ll need to download the **Fedora-Cloud-Base-31-1.9.x86_64.qcow2** image file in your working directory.
+If you try these examples yourself, you’ll need to download the current Fedora-Cloud-Base qcow2 image file in your working directory.

 **Example: Import a local VM from your desktop environment using virtctl**